victorliu-sq/PaperWriting/BambooSMP.md

 To effectively switch to the CPU, two key sub-questions must be addressed to determine the appropriate timing and method:
 \begin{enumerate}
-    \item How to ascertain if only one man remains unpaired.
+    \item How to ascertain if only one man remains unmatched.
-    \item How to identify the free man's ID to proceed with the sequential algorithm.
+    \item How to identify the unmathced man to proceed with the sequential algorithm.
 \end{enumerate}

 Determining if only one thread remains active relies on the \texttt{partnerRank} data structure, which is used during the execution of the parallel locality-aware GS algorithm.
 Since each woman's partner rank is initialized to \(n+1\), any rank value smaller than \(n+1\) indicates that the woman is paired, implying the presence of a paired man.
 If exactly one woman's partner rank is \(n+1\), it signifies that only one proposer remains free.